-Beginning a $1000 savings challenge is a great way to kickstart any of your financial goals.
+Using this great $1000 savings challenge printable is an easy way to kickstart any of your financial goals.
 Whether your emergency fund needs pumped up, it’s vacation time, or one of the kids needs braces, having a padded savings fund is key to avoiding any new debt.

 Can you imagine coming back from a weeklong vacation in Maui?
 Now, can you imagine coming back from a weeklong vacation in Maui…without credit card debt?

 Have you ever been able to take a vacation without having to throw it all on a credit card?
 If not, do you have any idea how much you’ve paid in interest for that vacation, long after your tan (or burn, if you’re me) is gone?

 This is why it’s important to set money savings goals.
 Without them, we’d be paying for those vacations (or braces, or emergencies) ten times over before everthing’s said and done.
 Having savings goals means never having to say, “Charge it!”

 The best thing you can do is learn how to save money the right way, so that you can break the cycle of debt once and for all.
 Next, I’ll cover four types of money saving challenges and how each can help you acheive your financial goals.

 The Four Major Types of Money Savings Challenges